ariasdiniz/macaw_framework/README.md

 ## Usage

 The usage of the framework still very simple.
 Actually it support 5 HTTP verbs: GET, POST, PUT, PATCH and DELETE.
-For now, the framework can't resolve client request body and headers.
-The support for this will be included soon.

 The default server port is 8080.
 To choose a different port, create a file with the name `application.json` in the same directory of the script that will start the application with the following content: